emuvi/emuvi/README.md

 ---

-I am an Engineer and Professor driven by a passion for exploring the synergy between technology and wisdom.
+I am an Engineer driven by a passion for exploring the synergy between technology and wisdom.
 Guided by structured philosophical thinking and a sharp intuition, I thrive on conceiving and collaborate on the implementation of innovative solutions across a wide range of platforms in the most diverse fields of application.
 As such, I love to analyze all topics with a holistic